awslabs/aws-mysql-jdbc/README.md

 ## Getting Help and Opening Issues

-If you encounter a bug with the AWS JDBC Driver for MySQL, we would like to hear about it.
+If you encounter a bug with the AWS JDBC Driver for MySQL, we'd like to hear about it.
 Please search the [existing issues](https://github.com/awslabs/aws-mysql-jdbc/issues) and see if others are also experiencing the issue before opening a new issue.
-When opening a new issue, we will need the version of AWS JDBC Driver for MySQL, Java language version, OS you’re using, and the MySQL database version you're running against.
-Please also include reproduction case for the issue when appropriate.
+When opening a new issue, we'll need the version of AWS JDBC Driver for MySQL, Java language version, OS you’re using, and the MySQL database version you're running against.
+Please include detailed information about reproducing the issue when appropriate.

-The GitHub issues are intended for bug reports and feature requests.
+GitHub issues are intended for bug reports and feature requests.
 Keeping the list of open issues lean will help us respond in a timely manner.

 ## Documentation